 I put a few salts at the bottom of my mold because, well, it looks pretty!
 Fill your mold one spoonful at a time.
 Press the mixture down firmly after each scoop.

 Let your mold sit for a few hours or – if you can wait long enough – overnight.
 Carefully take the bath bomb out of its mold and wrap as a gift or keep for yourself!

 Here’s a printable version for you to enjoy:

 3 tbsp.
 Epsom salt (or coarse sea salt)

 essential oils (optional)

 Divide the epsom salt between 2 bowls.
-Add one drop of food coloring to each bowl and stir.
+Add one drop of food or soap coloring to each bowl and stir well to evenly distribute the color.
 Let the salts sit while they soak up the dye.